 Properly load your equipment.
 It’s very easy to blow the output of an RF amplifier by not properly loading the output.
 Inputs should be properly terminated, too.
 Believe it or not, this happens all too often.
 It has happened to me.
 Even if the manual states the amp has protective circuitry to prevent this from happening, don’t take the chance.
 Always connect a dummy load with the correct impedance to an amp before turning it on.
 For extra safety, put a load on the input as well.

 Minimize static electricity.
 ESD is the silent killer.
 It gets everybody.
 To prevent ESD from blowing your equipment, make sure you are properly grounded.
 When working with electronic equipment, you should wear grounding straps on both of your shoes and use a properly grounded wrist strap, too.
 Other steps that you can take include equipping your lab with flooring, benches, chairs, and carts designed to dissipate ESD.
 Also, check the humidity in your work area; be extra careful with low humidity as it increases the chance of static electricity.

 Now that I’ve come clean, I’d like to hear about your experiences.
 Please share them here.
 Let’s help each other not “blow it!”!

 At Axiom Test Equipment, our job is to ensure that you get the most out of your test equipment.
-If you have any questions about test equipment repair or preventive maintenance, please feel free to contact us via email at firstname.lastname@example.org or phone 760.806.6600.
+If you have any questions about test equipment repair or preventive maintenance, please feel free to contact us via our repair form, email us at firstname.lastname@example.org or call us at 760.806.6600.